mrdegbe/stackforge/README.md

-# 🚀 `stackforge`
+# ⚡ StackForge

-**One-Click DevOps Templates for African Devs.**
+**One-Click DevOps Templates for Devs.**

-StackForge is a developer-first CLI tool that generates and deploys smart pipelines for your apps — Laravel, Django, React, Flutter, and more — using simple commands and low-cost or free-tier infrastructure.
+StackForge helps solo devs, student teams, and scrappy startups deploy full-stack apps with zero DevOps headaches.

 ---

-## ✨ Why `stackforge`?
+## ✨ Why StackForge?

 DevOps shouldn't be expensive or confusing for indie developers, students, or small teams — especially across Africa.
 StackForge bridges that gap with: